 But like Clemson, Lawrence is moving forward, focusing solely on the task ahead at Wake.

-The stakes are high the rest of the way for the Tigers, who look to clinch the ACC Atlantic title this weekend and a berth in the ACC Championship game while maintaining control of their College Football Playoff aspirations.
+The stakes are high the rest of the way for the Tigers, who look to clinch the ACC Atlantic title this weekend and maintain control of their College Football Playoff aspirations.

-Besides that, the game holds even more significance for Lawrence, who will play his first collegiate game in his home state of North Carolina.
+The game holds even more significance personally for Lawrence, who will play his first collegiate game in his home state of North Carolina.